maevecrossan/byte-battles/README.md

 Following is an overview of all the colours used in this project.
 Every colour combination received a minimum of an AA rating.
 ![A screenshot of the contrast grid showing the colours used in the project.](docs/contrast-grid-overview-1.png)

-> **Note:** A detailed breakdown of the colours used together can be found in the testing section
+> **Note:** A detailed breakdown of the colours used together can be found in the testing file.

 | Colour Name | Codes | Use |
 |-----|:-----:|:-----:|